spectrocloud/librarium/content/docs/17-glossary-all.md

 ## Public Pack Registry

 Palette maintains a public pack registry containing various [packs](#pack) that can be used in any [cluster profile](#cluster-profile).
 The pack content in this registry is constantly updated with new integrations.

+## Repavement

+Repavement is the process of replacing a Kubernetes node with a new one.
+This is typically done when a node is unhealthy or needs to be upgraded.
+The process involves draining the node, or in other words, migrating active workloads to another healthy node, and removing it from the cluster.
+A new node is created and configured with the same settings as the old node and added back to the cluster.
+The process is fully automated and does not require any manual intervention.

 ## Role

 A Role is a collection of [permissions](#permission).
 There are two kinds of roles in Palette: *tenant roles* and *project roles*. *Tenant roles* are a collection of tenant-level permissions such as create a new user, add a new project, etc. *Project roles* consist of permissions for various actions within the scope of a project such as create a cluster profile, create a cluster, etc.